• Europe

 Projects carried out by Associated partners

 Associated partners contribute to Med4Cure with their own projects and receive public funding under a national or regional aid scheme or an EU fund.
-As part of their contributions, they engage in effective collaborations with Direct participants in the IPCEI, undertake dissemination activities, and are represented in the governance of the IPCEI.
+As part of their contributions, they commit to engaging in effective cross-border collaborations with Direct participants in the IPCEI and to undertaking dissemination activities, and are represented in the governance of the IPCEI.

-11 projects led by Associated partners as part of Med4Cure:
+11 projects are led by Associated partners as part of Med4Cure:

 • Theranum (LE) - Belgium